-Running a game of SWORDS & WIZARDRY: WHITEBOX is a lot easier than running most other role-playing games, simply because there are not as many rules and your own discretion overrides them anyway.
-Most situations are handled by making "common sense" decisions concerning what happens next.
+Running a game of White Box is a lot easier than running most other roleplaying games, simply because there are not as many rules and your own discretion overrides them anyway.
+Most situations are handled by making common sense decisions concerning what happens next.

-For example, if there are a bunch of zombies around the next corner and the Players decide not to go around that corner, it's up to the Referee to determine whether or not it makes sense for the zombies to rush around the corner and attack-or whether their orders are to simply stay where they are.
+For example: the players are in combat with a group of orcs and the fighter wants to trip one of them.
+It's up to the Referee to decide what the fighter needs to do or roll to be successful.
 If a Player decides that his character is going to jump through a wall of fire, with several bottles of flammable oil in his backpack, it's up to the Referee to determine whether or not they explode.

-This means "making up" a lot of stuff on the spot.
-If you're not a good storyteller or if you're not up to doing a lot of creative thinking on the fly, it might be better that you try a different game-one that provides more rules and guidance for every little situation that might arise.
-But if you're a good storyteller, creative and fair, SWORDS & WIZARDRY: WHITEBOX's small, Spartan rule-set frees up your creativity to create a fantasy role-playing experience completely different from the type of game that depends on a multitude of rules.
+This means making up a lot of stuff on the spot.
+If you're not a good storyteller or if you're not up to doing a lot of creative thinking on the fly, it might be better that you try a different game-one that provides more rules and guidance for every situation that might arise.
+But if you're a good storyteller, creative and fair, White Box's small, Spartan rule-set frees up your creativity to create a fantasy role-playing experience completely different from the type of game that depends on a multitude of rules.

-SWORDS & WIZARDRY: WHITEBOX also frees up your creativity in terms of customizing the game.
+White Box also frees up your creativity in terms of customizing the game.
 Unlike a more complex game, you can add house rules wherever you want to without accidentally messing up something else buried in the rules.
 If you want to use critical hits and fumbles, add 'em in.
 You won't break anything-there's not that much to break!